openeuropa/epoetry-client/README.md

 $response = $factory->getClient()->createRequests($createRequests);
 ```

-In order to use the EPoetryClientFactory you need to require a Http Client on your project,
+In order to use the RequestClientFactory you need to require a Http Client on your project,
 e.g. [guzzle6-adapter](https://github.com/php-http/guzzle6-adapter).

 See the documentation of [httplug](http://httplug.io) for more information.